-- A country-specific TLD denotes a data center which belongs to a country.
+- A country-specific TLD denotes the data center to which the country belongs.
 For example, .us represents the United States and .in represents India.

 - Sponsored TLDs are those which are restricted to certain groups or organizations such as .gov, .edu, etc.

-- A generic TLD is the one which most users commonly see.
-Typical example is .com, .org, .net, etc.
+- A generic TLD is the one that most users commonly see.
+A typical example is .com, .org, .net, etc.